 Many a relationship has fallen apart because one or both failed to disclose important information.
 The sense of betrayal can be immense when we discover that our spouse has be keeping secrets or withholding information – it’s often worse than the actual secret itself.

-9. Values: you’ve talked about your values, the things that are really important to you, especially the marital values of fidelity, openness to children, exclusivity and permanence.
+You’ve talked about your values, the things that are really important to you, especially the marital values of fidelity, openness to children, exclusivity and permanence.

 Marriage is a permanent and sexually exclusive relationship between a man and a woman – and for good reason… a sexual relationship is the gateway to conceiving children and when children are involved, the stakes are very high indeed.
 No longer is the relationship just about the two of you, it’s about the rights of your children to be raised in a loving home by both biological parents.

 You have dealt with any addictions (drugs, alcohol, gambling, pornography, gaming etc) and are free to make a choice for love.

 It’s a mistake to think that you will deal with it later, after the wedding.
-If you or your partner has any addiction, our advice: make it a priority to deal with it.
-Put the relationship on hold until it’s done.
+If you or your partner has any addiction, our advice: make it a priority to deal with it now.
+Put the wedding or discussions of marriage on hold until it’s done.

-Engagement is a wonderful time, but it’s also very busy and many couples find that their relationship development gets crowded out with all the planning.
-For dating couples who are discerning marriage, the SmartLoving Engaged mentoring course is a great way to explore these topics before you become officially engaged.SmartLoving Engaged
+Engagement is a wonderful time, but it’s also very busy and many couples find that their relationship development gets crowded out with all the wedding day planning.
+For dating couples who are discerning marriage, the SmartLoving Engaged course is a great way to explore these topics and ensure you are ready for marriage before you become officially engaged.SmartLoving Engaged